-- A. This Agreement shall be for an initial term of five (5) years from the Effective Date.
-This AGREEMENT shall be automatically renewed for successive terms of five (5) years upon review of substantial performance.
-AGENCY shall notify PROVIDER in writing, within 180 days (6 months) of any contract revisions. - B. PROVIDER shall continue to perform during any riot, insurrection, civil unrest, natural disaster, labor action or similar event if such performance remains practicable under the prevailing standards of the emergency medical services industry.
-PROVIDER'S performance under this Agreement may be waived or suspended by AGENCY in the event of riot, insurrection, civil unrest, natural disaster, labor action or other similar event beyond the control of PROVIDER which affects the delivery of 9-1-1 services (interruption).
-If any interruption continues for a period in excess of ninety (90) calendar days and if PROVIDER cannot assure substantial performance within 180 calendar days from the initial date of the Interruption, AGENCY may terminate this AGREEMENT upon giving at least sixty (60) days prior written notice to PROVIDER.
+- A. This Agreement shall be for a term of ten (10) years from the Effective Date. - B. AGENCY, or it's duly authorized designee, may suspend this AGREEMENT immediately upon giving written notice to PROVIDER if PROVIDER'S license to operate is revoked or suspended.
+Any such action by AGENCY shall be subject to the review procedures for suspensions established herein.
+If such a suspension order has been issued and remains in effect for a period of at least sixty (60) days, AGENCY may terminate this AGREEMENT by giving at least thirty (30) days prior written notice to PROVIDER. - C. PROVIDER shall continue to perform during any riot, insurrection, civil unrest, natural disaster, labor action or similar event if such performance remains practical under the prevailing standards of the emergency medical services industry.
+PROVIDER'S performance under this Agreement may be waived or suspended by AGENCY in the event of riot, insurrection, civil unrest, natural disaster, labor action or other similar event beyond the control of PROVIDER which affects the delivery of 9-1-1 services (Interruption).
+If any interruption continues for a period in excess of ninety (90) calendar days and PROVIDER cannot resume performance within 180 calendar days from the initial date of the Interruption, AGENCY may terminate this AGREEMENT upon giving at least thirty (30) days prior written notice to PROVIDER.

-- C. Either party may terminate this AGREEMENT at any time, without cause, by providing at least sixty (60) calendar days prior written notice to the other party. - D. Should this AGREEMENT be terminated by either party for any reason, PROVIDER shall no longer retain the exclusive right to serve the specific areas of operation within the SERVICE AREA as defined by EXHIBIT A. The existence of this agreement or its termination does not alter PROVIDER'S rights under California Health and Safety Code Section 13801, et seq, and/or California Health and Safety Code Sections 1797.201 and 1797.224.
+- D. AGENCY may suspend this AGREEMENT immediately if PROVIDER or employees are engaging in a continuing course of conduct which poses an imminent danger to the life or health of patients receiving or requesting services from PROVIDER.
+Notification of any such suspension shall be in writing and shall state reasons for the suspension and length of suspension. - E. Should this AGREEMENT be terminated by either party for any reason, PROVIDER shall no longer retain the exclusive right to serve the specific areas of operation within the SERVICE AREA as defined by EXHIBIT A. The existence of this agreement or its termination does not alter PROVIDER'S rights under California Health and Safety Code Section 1797.201 and 1797.224. - F. Either party may terminate this AGREEMENT at any time, by providing at least one hundred twenty (120) calendar day's prior written notice to the other party, if good cause exists.

-III.
-SPECIFIC RESPONSIBILITIES OF AGENCY:
+III.RESPONSIBILITIES OF AGENCY: